 The Dutch Aquarium does not rely on any hard materials, such as stone or wood, and instead focuses on a wide variety of aquatic plants.
 With this style, it is critical to understand the overall shape, height, and texture of all varieties of live underwater plants.

 The Nature style attempts to capture or recreate a landscape or image of the natural world above ground.
-This style incorporates all available materials and has lead to the development of underwater waterfalls, using sand instead of running water.
-This style is one of the most difficult, since many layers need to fit together in harmony for a cohesive design.
+This style incorporates all available materials and has led to the development of underwater waterfalls, using sand instead of running water.
+This style is one of the most difficult since many layers need to fit together in harmony for a cohesive design.

 Common Aquascaping Equipment and Materials

 Driftwood is a common feature in aquascape tanks.
 However, not all wood can go underwater!
 Certain types of wood may leech tannins in the water, which may benefit some plants and fish, but not all.
-Tannins can directly impact your tank's kH and pH, and may change over time as they are released from the wood.
+Tannins can directly impact your tank's kH and pH and the water quality may change over time as they are released from the wood.

 Stones or Sand